-Whether you are an international student looking for support with your English, interested in taking a Language Centre course as part of your undergraduate degree, or want to learn or improve a language, the Language Centre can help.
+Whether you are an international student looking for support with your English, are interested in taking one of our courses as a degree option, want to learn a new language or improve your current language skills, the Language Centre is here to help.

-If English is not your first language, there are plenty of ways you can improve and practise using the English language for your academic work.
-English for Academic Writing courses are available for any undergraduate or postgraduate student who does not have English as a first language and would like a weekly English language class to help with academic writing for coursework.
-You can find out more information on what is on offer and how to sign up at info.lse.ac.uk/current-students/lse-life/events/english-language-skills
+If English is not your first language, our support programme can offer help and advice throughout your degree.
+Best of all, it is free!
+English for Academic Writing courses are available for any taught student who does not have English as a first language.
+These weekly classes are taught throughout the Autumn and Winter Term and can help with academic writing for coursework.
+This support is delivered with LSE LIFE (Ise.ac.uk/Iselife).
+You can find out more information on what is on offer and how to sign up here.

-You may be eligible to take a language, literature or linguistics course as part of your degree.
-As an LSE student you can also sign up for a non-degree language course at a discounted rate.
+You may be eligible to take a language, literature or linguistics course as part of your degree programme.
+You can find out about our courses and your undergraduate degree here.

+Any LSE student can sign up for a non-degree extracurricular language course.
 As part of the LSE Language Policy, if you are a UK-EU undergraduate and you do not have a GCSE Grade 4 (or equivalent) in a language that is not your mother tongue, you are eligible to take a course for free!